Ezequiel Duran Player Props: Rangers vs. Angels

 Ezequiel Duran At The Plate

-- Duran is hitting .310 with 10 doubles, seven home runs and eight walks.
+- Duran has 10 doubles, eight home runs and eight walks while hitting .310.

-- In 15.2% of his games this year, he has gone deep, and 4.2% of his trips to the plate.
+- In 17.0% of his games this season, he has homered, and 4.7% of his trips to the dish.

-- Duran has had at least one RBI in 34.8% of his games this season (16 of 46), with two or more RBI eight times (17.4%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Duran has had at least one RBI in 36.2% of his games this season (17 of 47), with two or more RBI nine times (19.1%).
+He has also accounted for three or more of his team's runs in two contests.

+- In 44.7% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (8.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.